-40.12 Tuition Waiver Program and Tuition Bursary Program
+40.11 Tuition Waiver Program and Tuition Bursary Program

-(a) (i) Employees and, with the employee's written consent, their dependent(s) and spouse are eligible for free tuition for credit courses offered by Carleton University.

-(ii) Dependents who meet minimum academic standards may make a written application for a bursary directly to the Bursary Review Committee, which has the sole discretion to award bursaries under this program.
-The bursary applies to full-time and part-time students.

-(iii) Dependents are defined as children of the employee for whom the employee is entitled to claim tax exemption under the Income Tax Act in the year in which the free tuition privilege is requested, or children under the age of twenty-six (26) to whom the employee provides regular financial support.

-(b) A student qualifying for free tuition must remain in good standing.
+- (a) (i) Employees and, with the employee's written consent, their dependent(s) and spouse are eligible for free tuition for credit courses offered by Carleton University. - (ii) Dependents who meet minimum academic standards may make a written application for a bursary directly to the Bursary Review Committee, which has the sole discretion to award bursaries under this program.
+The bursary applies to full-time and part-time students. - (iii) Dependents are defined as children of the employee for whom the employee is entitled to claim tax exemption under the Income Tax Act in the year in which the free tuition privilege is requested, or children under the age of twenty-six (26) to whom the employee provides regular financial support. - (b) A student qualifying for free tuition must remain in good standing.
 In the event of loss of good standing the same course(s) or an equivalent one(s), however, may be taken at the student's expense in order to reinstate eligibility or good standing.
-Auditing of courses is only allowed with the permission of the instructor in charge of the course and any such approval must be passed on in writing to the Business Office prior to the commencement of the course.

-40.12 (c) Employees receiving benefits under the Long-Term Disability Plan, their spouses and dependents, the spouses and dependents of employees who die in service, and employees who retire from Carleton University and their spouses and dependents shall also continue to enjoy the benefit of free tuition.

-(d) The parties agree that the JCAA shall continue to examine reciprocal free tuition benefit arrangements with other institutions.
+Auditing of courses is only allowed with the permission of the instructor in charge of the course and any such approval must be passed on in writing to the Business Office prior to the commencement of the course. - (c) Employees receiving benefits under the Long-Term Disability Plan, their spouses and dependents, the spouses and dependents of employees who die in service, and employees who retire from Carleton University and their spouses and dependents shall also continue to enjoy the benefit of free tuition. - (d) The parties agree that both the Association and the employer through JCAA shall continue to examine reciprocal free tuition benefit arrangements with other institutions.

-40.13 Professional Expense Reimbursement
+40.12 Professional Expense Reimbursement

-(a) The employer, on an annual basis, shall make available to each member of the bargaining unit eight hundred dollars (\$800.00) for the purchase of items related to the performance of his/her professional and/or teaching duties.
-A member may use this sum, provided he/she presents the dean with receipts or records of purchase, for the purchase of books, equipment, or memberships in professional associations and/or for travel related expenses not covered by or in excess of other travel grants.

-(b) Any employee who takes leave of absence without pay as in Article 20.1, of one hundred and eighty (180) days or more during the twelve (12) month period commencing May 1st and ending April 30th shall have his/her annual entitlement prorated and may only use the prorated sum.
-The balance of the annual entitlement shall be transferred to the Bill Jones Scholarship Fund.

-(c) On each May 1st, unspent portions will be carried over provided the total does not exceed three (3) years entitlement.
-On each May 1st, balances in excess of three (3) years will be permanently removed and transferred to the Bill Jones Scholarship Fund.

-(d) Amounts transferred to an individual's Professional Expense Reimbursement fund pursuant to Article 42.4(a) shall not count towards the maximum entitlement permitted to be carried forward.
+- (a) The employer shall make available to each member of the bargaining unit a sum for the purchase of items related to the performance of his/her professional and/or teaching duties.
+A member may use this sum, provided s/he presents the dean with receipts or records of purchase, for the purchase of books, equipment, or memberships in professional associations and/or for travel related expenses not covered by or in excess of other travel grants. - (i) for the period May 1^{st} , 2009 to April 30^{th} , 2010 the sum shall be \$1,200.00. - (b) Any employee who takes leave of absence without pay as in Article 20.1, of one hundred and eighty (180) days or more during the twelve (12) month period commencing May 1st and ending April 30th shall have his/her annual entitlement prorated and may only use the prorated sum. - (c) On each May 1st, unspent portions will be carried over provided the total does not exceed three (3) years entitlement.
+On each May 1st, balances in excess of three (3) years will be permanently removed and transferred to the CUASA Scholarship Fund. - (d) Amounts transferred to an individual's Professional Expense Reimbursement fund pursuant to Article 42.4(a) shall not count towards the maximum entitlement permitted to be carried forward.